erdiucar/frontend-starter-pack/README.md

 ### Serve

 Gulp helps you to minify css and js files.
-When you type the `gulp serve` in your command line, gulp starts to watch "scss" folder and "main.js" file.
+When you type the `gulp serve` in your command line, Gulp starts to watch "scss" folder and "main.js" file.
 If you save the project when "serve" command running, Gulp see your changes on the files and minify all of that.

 ```sh
 gulp serve